Lark-wrc/python-utils/README.md

 ## search

 Contains utilities for searching things.
 Includes a recursive glob file system search that returns file paths relative to calling folder.

+## scribe

+Contains an object to organize printing to the console.
+Allows for labeling each message with severity level and allows one to filter to only a certain level of severity printing.